Yannick Borel

 Yannick Borel (born 5 November 1988) is a French right-handed épée fencer.

 Borel is a two-time team European champion, four-time individual European champion, four-time team world champion, and 2018 individual world champion.

-A three-time Olympian, Borel is a 2016 team Olympic champion.
+A four-time Olympian, Borel is a 2016 team Olympic champion.

 Borel competed in the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2020 Tokyo Olympic Games.

 In the 2024 Paris Olympics, Borel won the silver medal, losing to Koki Kano of Japan.

 Career

 Early years

 Borel was born in Guadeloupe, overseas France.
 When he had to choose an extracurricular activity at the age of ten, he hesitated between fencing and gwo ka, a genre of Guadeloupe folk music.
 He chose the former because the club was close to his school and several of his friends already fenced.
 Five-time Olympic medallist Laura Flessel, also from Guadeloupe, was also a major inspiration for him.
 He learnt épée under coaches Rudy Plicoste and Barbara Paulin.

 At the age of fifteen he was noticed by France's head coach Jérôme Roussat, who offered him a spot at the national junior training centre in Reims, Metropolitan France.
 Borel's parents refused, because they wanted him to finish high school before focusing on sport.
 He was allowed to go after he obtained his baccalauréat in 2007 and began training with the best junior fencers alongside to his physical therapy studies.
 That year he was selected into the French national junior team that won a silver medal at the Junior European Championships in Prague.
 The next season, he earned a silver medal at the Herakled Cup in Budapest and won the Uhlmann Cup in Laupheim, two events of the Junior World Cup.
 He also became junior national champion.